Anderson runs for 179 yards, 2 TDs; TCU beats Purdue 34-13

 THE TAKEAWAY

 TCU: Although the Horned Frogs dominated offensively and defensively much of the game, they had just a 13-6 lead to show for it at halftime.
 TCU pulled away in the second half with three unanswered TDs.
 One concern might be just eight completions in 24 passing attempts for 75 yards by TCU’s two quarterbacks.
-Max Duggan was 7 of 18 for 70 yards while Alex Delton was 1-of-6 for 5 yards.
+Max Duggan was 7-of-18 for 70 yards while Alex Delton was 1-of-6 for 5 yards.

 “We’re still going to have two guys play,” TCU coach Gary Patterson said.
 “They’re both going to play.”